araobp/myphotos/README.md

 ## Lightning Web Security (LWS)

-Although this project does not use HTML5 webcam, this is a note for enable webcam on LWC.
+Although this project does not use HTML5 webcam, it is necessary to enable LWS to use navigator.mediaDevices.getUserMedia() to capture image from Mac and PC (its security protected by LWS).

-Enable LWS (Lightning Web Security) to enable "navigator.mediaDevices.getUserMedia()" (to enable WebCam).

 <img src="./doc/LWS.png" width="500px">